midhunkalarikkal/FullDomain/Notes/DSA3.md

 use cases - Linux , kernel , java collection framework

-`Use of Color (What It Helps With)`
+`Use of Color`
 - Detect imbalance: If two red nodes appear in a row, it violates the rules.
 - Balance automatically: Recoloring and rotating based on the colors help keep the tree's height O(log n).
 - Ensure consistent search times: Maintains a reasonably balanced structure for efficient search, insert, and delete operations.

-3 . `Prefix Tree (Trie)`
+3. `Prefix Tree (Trie)`
 --------------------------
 A tree-like data structure used for efficient retrieval of keys and their associated values.
-Each node represents a possible prefix of keys, and the paths from the root to leaves represent complete keys.
+Each node represents a possible prefix of keys, and the paths from the root to the leaves represent complete keys.

       (root)
        /   \
       c     b
      / \     \